Updated April 14, 2023.

-This month we celebrate variations in Byzantine (it was supposed to be Mosaic, but I can’t find the stocking I started).
-Byzantine and its close relation, Jacquard, are characterized by their zig zag motion.
+With this sock, we celebrate variations in Byzantine (it was supposed to be Mosaic, but I can’t find the stocking I started).
+Byzantine and its close relation, Jacquard, are characterized by their zig-zag motion.
 By varying the width of the stitches and the number of stitches per step, you get some cool variations.

 I picked Potpourri from The Caron Collection for the overdye.
 I like this shade because it’s holiday colors but more modern with the rosy pinks and yellow-green.
 As you can see, it also plays well with muted versions of red and green as well.

 Jacquard is characterized by rows of Byzantine separated by rows of Tent, often in a different color or thread.
-It is used in the toe and upper leftt.
-Byzantine can have rows the same width (upper right), of different widths (lower left) or be interspaced with another stitch (overyed patch).
+It is used in the toe and upper left.
+Byzantine can have rows of the same width (upper right), of different widths (lower left), or be interspaced with another stitch (overdyed patch).

 Here are the stitches I used.

-Toni’s Jacquard, upper left, is named for Toni Randall, the owner of Whomsy & grace.
-The interesting thing about this Jacqaurd variation is that the corner stitches are slightly longer so they meet.
+Toni’s Jacquard, upper left, is named for Toni Randall, Whimsy & grace’s designer.
+The interesting thing about this Jacqaurd variation is that the corner stitches are slightly longer, so they meet.
 This interrupts the Tent Stitch line.

 Wide Byzantine is used in the upper right.
 This Byzantine has stitches over three intersections with four stitches per step.